FRCA Notes

 • Those with higher-chance results are offered amniocentesis or chorionic villus sampling

-• Post-natal confirmatory diagnosis involves testing using a patient blood sample (chromosomal karyotype)
+• Post-natal confirmatory diagnosis involves testing using a patient blood sample (chromosomal karyotyping)

 Head and neck Face General